1240598Rafa/cogsi2526-1240598-1240601/CA4/README.md

   end
 end

-Comparing to the Vagrantfile from CA3 Part2, we removed app.vm.provision "shell", path: "provision_app.sh" because it was no longer needed.
+Comparing to the Vagrantfile from CA3 Part2, we removed app.vm.provision "shell", path: "provision_app.sh" because it was no longer needed since it will now be automate.

 Start both machines: